Faunalytics.org makes use of JavaScript to operate fully, but Javascript is disabled in your browser

 Some people who consume animal products may think that, while factory farming exists, surely the meat they buy comes from farms that have better conditions.
 Unfortunately, organic, free range, and humane labels typically have little bearing on the actual conditions of a farm.
 By the numbers, the vast majority of animals we consume come from factory farms.

 Since the publication of “Livestock’s Long Shadow” by the United Nations in 2006, the world is slowly waking up to the environmental consequences of animal farming.
-According to a 2015 report from the Chatham House, animal farming accounts for 15% of global greenhouse gas emissions, about the same as burning fossil fuels for transportation.
-Still, public awareness of this fact remains low: while 69% of people think that transportation is a major contributor to climate change, only 29% of people believe that meat production has anything to do with it.
+According to the UN FAO, animal farming accounts for 12% of global greenhouse gas emissions, while peer-reviewed studies say that number could be as high as 20%, almost as much as burning fossil fuels for transportation.
+Still, public awareness of this fact remains low: only 26% of people believe that meat production has anything to do with it.
 Animal farming is not just a major contributor to emissions, it is also a major consumer of the world’s increasingly scarce supply of fresh water.

 This Faunalytics Fundamental has shared the incredible number of animals in food production.
 It has shown that the unimaginable suffering is widespread.
 But there is hope.
 Every person who reduces or eliminates foods from animals makes a real difference.
 Every advocate who uses this information can help more people move to plant-based foods.
 The data raise many questions for how to invest limited advocacy resources: